furqan-shaikh/sfind/README.md

 | 1 | /path/to/image1.jpg  | 0.311 | a tennis player in action on a green court |
 | 2 | /path/to/image2.jpeg | 0.310 | tennis player playing on hard court        |
 | 3 | /path/to/image3.png  | 0.186 | a tennis court                             |

+## 🧭 CLI Usage
+NAME

+sfind – semantic file finder

+SYNOPSIS

+sfind [QUERY] [OPTIONS]

+DESCRIPTION

+sfind performs semantic search over your local filesystem.
+It encodes file contents (text or images) using pluggable models such as Meta’s Perception Encoder or OpenAI’s CLIP, and stores their embeddings directly in the file’s extended attributes.
+This effectively turns your filesystem into a local vector store.

+OPTIONS

+--query
+    Text query to search against

+--query
+    Path to search against

+--file_type
+Types of files to search.
+Valid values as of now are: i

+--limit <N>
+    Maximum number of results to display (default: 10).

+--explain <true|false>
+    Generate captions for image results (default: false).

 ## 🔧 How it works
  - Embedding generation: files are encoded into vectors by your chosen model.